B-Kuzmicz/HVACyberGuide/README.md

 # HVACyberGuide
-That sounds like a great project!
-Here are some features you might want to consider for your AI-powered app:

 1. **Search Functionality**: The AI should be able to search through the PDF documents to find specific information.
 This could be based on keywords or phrases.
 For example, if a user asks about the function of a condenser in an HVAC system, the AI should be able to find and present the relevant information from the PDFs.